shopware/docs/products/extensions/b2b-suite/guides/installation/README.md

       SW_HOST: "SWHost"
 ```

-For a better explanation, use the provided .psh.yaml.dist file as an example.
+For a better explanation, use the provided *.psh.yaml.dist* file as an example.

 ### Common

-Once the environment has booted successfully, you can use the common scripts to setup shopware
+Once the environment has been booted successfully, you can use the common scripts to setup Shopware.

 ```bash
 ./psh.phar clear # remove vendor components and previously set state